grollier/FMB-NCM/README.md

 You create a new file .env and inside of it you declare your variables like this ``myvariable=variable``, now lets say you want to configure the .env file for this template then take into consideration the following env variables:

-variables
+`DOMAIN`
+: this is the domain the app will be running like your localhost

+`FRONTEND_HOST`
+: this is the frontend endpoint nextjs runs on port 3000 by default

+`SESSION_SECRET`
+: this is your session secret please write a strong secret

+`ENVIRONMENT`
+: the environment you are running on 'local' 'staging' 'production'

+`PROJECT_NAME`
+: your projects name, shown to API users

+`STACK_NAME`
-: `DOMAIN` this is the domain the app will be running like your localhost : `FRONTEND_HOST` this is the frontend endpoint nextjs runs on port 3000 by default : `SESSION_SECRET` this is your session secret please write a strong secret : `ENVIRONMENT` the environment you are running on 'local' 'staging' 'production' : `PROJECT_NAME` your projects name, shown to API users : `STACK_NAME` the name of the stack used for Docker Compose lables (no spaces, no periods) : `SECRET_KEY`
+: the name of the stack used for Docker Compose lables (no spaces, no periods)

+`SECRET_KEY`
+: Your project secret key make it as strong as possible

+`FIRST_SUPERUSER`
-: `FIRST_SUPERUSER` This is an email but you can always make the changes to use your users username instead of email : `FIRST_SUPERUSER_PASSWORD` the password for the super user : `MONGO_HOST` Your mongo cluster host
+: This is an email but you can always make the changes to use your users username instead of email

+`FIRST_SUPERUSER_PASSWORD`
+: the password for the super user

+`MONGO_HOST`
+: Your mongo cluster host

+`MONGO_DB`
-: `MONGO_DB` Your mongodb name
+: Your mongodb name

+`MONGO_USER`
-: `MONGO_USER` Your mongodb user name
+: Your mongodb user name

+`MONGO_PASSWORD`
-: `MONGO_PASSWORD` Your mongodb password
+: Your mongodb password

+`DOCKER_IMAGE_BACKEND`
-: `DOCKER_IMAGE_BACKEND` Backend image name
+: Backend image name

+`DOCKER_IMAGE_FRONTEND`
-: `DOCKER_IMAGE_FRONTEND` Frontend image name
+: Frontend image name

 > At the same time you can find the .env file in the repository as an example as well.